Election 2020: Judith Collins promises to abolish RMA

 "New Zealand is facing an extraordinary jobs and economic crisis; and it demands a proportional response.

-"We simply cannot let the RMA stand in the way of urgently needed infrastructure development,'' she said.
+"We simply cannot let the RMA stand in the way of urgently needed infrastructure development."

 Before making her comments on the RMA, Collins said she was about to address "the elephant in the room".